jessicapaes/alquimia/README.md

-# 🔮 ALQUIMIA - Year 7 Vision App
+# ✨ REALIZE - Year 7 Vision App

 Interactive app for year-end reflection (2025) and vision planning (2026) with Roda da Vida, SMART Goals, Archetypes, and Numerology.

-**Alquimia** = The art of transformation.
-Turning your life experiences into wisdom, your pain into power, your vision into reality.
+**Realize** = Turn your dreams into reality.
+Transform your vision into action, your goals into achievements.

 ## 🚀 Quick Start with Cursor